jessonfoo/p001/week_1/4_Your_Own_Website/readme.md

 ## Learning Objectives
 1. Wireframe a website
-2. Apply your knowledge by personalizing your website
-3. Illustrate your understanding of web design and user experience in your website
+2. Illustrate your understanding of web design and user experience in your website
-4. Describe and practice process of building a website
+3. Describe and practice process of building a website

 ## Purpose